Harbor Bridge Project: History

 Planning for the bridge began in 2003 to address the maintenance and safety issues of the existing Corpus Christi Harbor Bridge as well as provide long term access to the Port of Corpus Christi to larger ship vessels (including Panamax).
 Texas Department of Transportation (TxDOT) awarded developer Flatiron/Dragados with the design–build contract for the project.
-The old bridge will be demolished upon project completion.

 Design

 The new design is a cable-stayed bridge made up of twin precast concrete delta frame segmental box girders that spans 1661 ft across the entire ship channel bank-to-bank, providing 205 ft of clearance above the water.
 The twin parallel cable-stays are arranged in a fan along middle of the mixed-use deck 134 ft wide that carry six lanes of US 181 and a bicycle and pedestrian path with a mid-span belvedere facing the Corpus Christi Bay.
 The approaches are of the same box girder type supported by columns 180 ft apart.